 This is the most common misconception that prevents people from coming to a yoga class.
 But yoga is not about how flexible you are.
 It is about balancing strength and flexibility in your body.
-The Bikram series is a beginning series that challenges all levels of students and focuses primarily on core strength and the health of the spine.
+The Hot 26 class is a sequence of postures that challenges all levels of students and focuses primarily on core strength and the health of the spine.
 All that matters is that you try the right way, go to your personal “edge,” and you will get 100% of the benefits!

 It reduces stress, increases blood circulation, and improves strength and flexibility.
 Regular practice (at least three times per week) can reduce the symptoms of many chronic diseases (e.g., arthritis, diabetes and thyroid disorders).
 It also promotes relaxation and improves posture.
 Many of our students have experienced tremendous relief from chronic back pain.

 It is not unusual to feel nauseous or dizzy during your first class.
 Practicing yoga in a heated room reveals to us our present condition, and inspires us take much better care of ourselves.
 Usually the problem is that we are not nourishing our body with healthy food and enough rest and pure drinking water for daily living.
 The series allows us to listen to the deepest messages of our bodies and learn to give it what it needs to function optimally.
 If you feel disoriented or like you need a good nap after your first few classes, this is likely because your body has begun to cleanse itself as a result of the yoga practice.
 After the first few classes this sensation will pass.
 The more you can relax as you give your 100% honest effort during class, the more energized you will feel throughout the class and throughout the rest of your day.